peterarose/ufss/README.md

 4. Hamiltonian/Liouvillian Generator (HLG) - tool for generating vibronic Hamiltonians and (optionally) Liouvillians from simple parameter inputs
   - contained in vibronic_eigenstates sub-directory

+## Les Houches Summer School Course
+Dr. James Green developed a short course about nonlinear optical spectroscopy (NLOS) that uses UFSS to simulate linear absorption, transient absorption, and 2D spectra for a vibronic system coupled to a Markovian bath.
+The course is a jupyter notebook called "LesHouches_Spectroscopy.ipynb" and is inlcuded in this repository.
+It is a great introduction to both NLOS and how to use UFSS, and we are very grateful to Dr. Green for sharing it with us.
+This Jupyter notebook will be published as a chapter in a book that will be released sometime in the next year, and we will provide a link to that book once it is published.

 ## Taking a test drive in Google's Colaboratory
 To try ufss without installing or downloading the repository,